nithinmurali/blog/_posts/Django_logs.md

           'level': 'INFO'
       },
 ```
 Django has some internal logger already defined, which are child of the `django` logger. some examples are `django.request`, `django.server`etc. See more info [here](https://docs.djangoproject.com/en/2.1/topics/logging/#django).
+If you want to have logs from a specific app. you have just have that app name for logger name.
+If you dont specify any logger name, all the logs will be considered (see my config).

 ### Handlers
 Each logger has one or mode handler associated.
 An handler defines where does the logs go. eg files, console, email etc.